Are you suffering from LWTS? (low website traffic syndrome)

 If you do that, it should naturally contain the right keywords and also provide your visitors with some great reading material, which will all help to boost your traffic.

-If you cannot write content (as it is an art form in itself), I would like to recommend a good friend of mine, Steph, over at stephlouis.com.
+If you cannot write content (as it is an art form in itself), I would recommend outsourcing this to someone who already has the skills.

 Google Webmaster Tools